mdnogueira/azure-docs.pt-pt/articles/azure-stack/azure-stack-download-azure-marketplace-item.md

 ---
-title: Download marketplace items from Azure | Microsoft Docs
+title: Transferir itens do marketplace a partir do Azure | Microsoft Docs
-description: I can download marketplace items from Azure to my Azure Stack deployment.
+description: "Posso pode transferir itens do marketplace a partir do Azure para a minha implementação da pilha do Azure."
 services: azure-stack
 documentationcenter:
 author: ErikjeMS